jdserpas/VisionTS-Technical-Exercise-JDS/README.md

 # VisionTS-Technical-Exercise-JDS
-This serves as the repository into which I will commit my answers to the technical excercises provided for my job assesment.
+This serves as the repository into which I will commit my answers to the technical excercises provided for my assesment.
 I hope everything is found to be satisfactory.

 There's 2 considerations to be had: